All Episodes

 There were five people in the Oval Office on January 4th, and they all confirmed that President Trump authorized, as required by law, up to 20,000 guard troops to be called in, knowing that large numbers of people were going to be in town for January 6th,

-uh, knowing that we just came off a riot in the summer of of 2020, where what 574 riots and we had dozens of dead Americans and thousands of injured cops and billions in property damage, and knowing that big crowds usually attract, you know, some unsavory characters and bad apples, uh, so Donald Trump authorized that, but the committee looking into this is not interested in that.
+knowing that we just came off a riot in the summer of 2020 where, what, 574 riots, and we had dozens of dead Americans and thousands of injured cops and billions in property damage, and knowing that big crowds usually attract, you know, some unsavory characters and bad apples.

-Oh, well, the trucker convoys coming, we better call up the guard, which by the way, we need to protect our capital and every elected official, as I said in real time on January 6th.
+We better call up the guard, which, by the way, we need to protect our capital and every elected official, as I said in real time on January 6th.

 Pretty amazing.

-Yes, we've actually been um been monitoring uh this closely, the Department of Homeland Security and the administration are tracking reports of a potential convoy that may be planning to travel to several U.S. cities, including Washington, D.C.
-We have been working, including from uh Dr. Liz Sherwood Randall here, as well as our Homeland Security Department with closely with our federal, state, and local partners to continuously assess the threat environment and keep our communities safe.
+We have been working, including from Dr. Lisherwood Randall here, as well as our Homeland Security Department, closely with our federal, state, and local partners to continuously assess the threat environment and keep our communities safe.

-So we are closely monitoring, closely watching and working with state and local authorities.
+So we are closely monitoring, closely watching, and working with state and local authorities.

 Okay.

-Uh Sarah, where are you right now?
+Sarah, where are you right now?

 What's the status?

-I mean, these are hardworking Americans that are standing up for what they believe and what we know is freedom and everything that makes our nation worthwhile.
+I'm stunned that I heard when I heard Jen Socky say that because these truckers that I've met with, every single one of them, I mean, these are hardworking Americans that are standing up for what they believe and what we know is freedom and everything that makes our nation worthwhile.

 They just want to be heard.